 Contractor: C W Jones of Denver ( brick-laying ), George Zeiler of Holyoke ( electrical work ) and City Plumbing and Heating Company of Boulder ( plumbing ).

 Note: The courthouse project, including the construction of 190,000 “cement cider bricks”, was approved November 7, 1936.
 Under this proposal the Works Progress Administration would provide all unskilled and intermediate labor, and the county would pay for the skilled labor.
 The WPA covered the cost of construction superintendence.
 Material costs were split between the WPA and the county with the WPA contributing $4,162 for materials and the county providing $16,211.
-The total project cost was $43,022 with $23,448 of that in WPA funds.
 However, more funds were needed as the scope and cost of the project increased.
 On September 10, 1938 another WPA application was made requesting additional funds to complete the project, including funds for landscaping and demolition of the old courthouse.
+The courtroom is located on the northwest side of the second story.
 The WPA contributed an additional $27,304 under this application.

 Photos taken 2006